 And it has gotten pretty meta.

-, a Twitter bot that generates updates whenever it detects someone from the House or Senate -- members, staff or anyone using an internet connection associated with the Hill -- making an edit to Wikipedia.
+The Wikipedia edits came to light thanks to @congressedits, a Twitter bot that generates updates whenever it detects someone from the House or Senate – members, staff or anyone using an internet connection associated with the Hill – making an edit to Wikipedia.

 The account largely shows what one might expect, someone polishing a member of Congress’ page or slanting something political.
 But mixed in are plenty of moves well outside of the Beltway, from folk music to science fiction, and this week, the account provided updates for some self-referential vandalism on Wikipedia from the House of Representatives, or at least internet connections associated with it.